Product Marketing is the quarterback of your product launch plan, and the engine that makes it go-to-market.

 Channel mix: Decide on the marketing channels for the launch, including digital (social media, email marketing, content marketing) and traditional (events, trade shows).
 Choose channels based on the target audience's preferences and behavior.

-Asset plans: Plan and create marketing assets for the launch, including promotional materials, product collateral, presentations, and sales tools.
+Asset plans: Plan and create marketing assets for the launch, including promotional materials, product collateral, presentations, google ad copy, and sales tools.
 Ensure alignment with the messaging and strategy.

 By incorporating these strategies, PMMs can effectively introduce products to the market and drive success.